dottxt-ai/outlines/docs/blog/posts/roadmap-2024.md

 Before delving into [the detailed roadmap](#detailed-roadmap), let me share a few thoughts and explain the general direction of the library.
 These thoughts are informed with my multiple interactions with users, either on [Twitter](https://twitter.com/remilouf) or in our [Discord server](https://discord.gg/ZxBxyWmW5n).

 *Outlines currently differentiates itself* from other libraries with its efficient JSON- and regex- constrained generation.
-A user-facing interface for grammar-guided generation (it had been hidden in the repository) was also recently added.
+A user-facing interface for grammar-structured generation (it had been hidden in the repository) was also recently added.
 But there is much more we can do along these lines.
 In 2024 will we will keep pushing in the direction of more accurate, faster constrained generation.

 Outlines also supports many models providers: `transformers`, `mamba`, `llama.cpp` and `exllama2`.
 Those *integrations represent a lot of maintenance*, and we will need to simplify them.
 For instance, `transformers` now supports quantized models, and we will soon deprecate the support for `autoawq` and `autogptq`.
 Thanks to a refactor of the library, it is now possible to use our constrained generation method by using logits processor with all other libraries, except `mamba`.
 We will look for libraries that provide state-space models and allow to pass a logits processor during inference.
 We will interface with `llama.cpp` and `exllama2` using logits processors.

-*We would like expand our work to the whole sampling layer*, and add new sampling methods that should make guided generation more accurate.
+*We would like expand our work to the whole sampling layer*, and add new sampling methods that should make structured generation more accurate.
 This means we will keep the `transformers` integration as it is today and will expand our text generation logic around this library.

 Making workflows re-usable and easy to share is difficult today.
 That is why *we are big believers in [outlines functions](https://github.com/outlines-dev/functions)*.
 We will keep improving the interface and adding examples.